rust-skia/rust-skia/README.md

 ### Crate

-An official crate is not yet available.
-We've created [a Milestone](https://github.com/rust-skia/rust-skia/milestone/1) on Github's issue tracker to track the progress.
+An official crate is not yet available on [crates.io](<https://crates.io/>) but every update to the master branch releases new crates to the [releases tab](<https://github.com/rust-skia/rust-skia/releases>) and there is also a [a Milestone](https://github.com/rust-skia/rust-skia/milestone/1) to track the progress.

 ### Platforms